techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 ```

 What is the result?
 (Choose one.)

-a.
-Compilation fails.
+A. Compilation fails.

+B. ClassC is displaye
+D.
-b.
-ClassC is displayed. c.
-The code runs with no output.
+C. The code runs with no output.

-d.
-An exception is thrown at runtime.
+D. An exception is thrown at runtime.

-Answer: D
+ANSWER: D
 MARK:
 2
+CHAPTER:

 MIX
 CHOICES: